Search: 95 results

 Verse ConceptsGiving To OthersRight Desiresmistress

-In the evening she would go and in the morning she would return to the {second harem} {under the care of} Shaashgaz, the king's eunuch in charge of the concubines.
-She would not go back to the king unless the king delighted in her and she was called by name.
+In the evening she would go in and in the morning she would return to the second harem, to the custody of Shaashgaz, the king’s eunuch who was in charge of the concubines.
+She would not again go in to the king unless the king delighted in her and she was summoned by name.

 Verse ConceptsIn The MorningOthers Summoning